Login Free Trial

 Dog Daycare vs Dog Walker in Calgary: Which Is Right for Your Dog?

 Both dog daycare and dog walking give your dog care and exercise while you are at work — but they are very different services.
-Daycare is a full day of structured group care; a dog walker is a solo midday visit.
-Which is right for your dog depends on their temperament, your schedule, and what problem you are actually trying to solve.
+Daycare is a full day of structured group care; a dog walker is a short midday visit.
+At PAWS Dog Daycare in Calgary, every full daycare day includes a 45-60 minute structured pack walk, supervised play, rest periods, and staff supervision from drop-off to pickup.
+Which option is right depends on whether your dog needs a break or a full day of care.

 Dog Daycare vs Dog Walker: Side-by-Side